Error Prompts Question: How Cold Can it Get?

 SIEGEL: And even at the more temperate absolute zero, skiing wouldn't be very fun.

-Mr. STEVE ANDERSON (National Weather Service): And the forecast for the remaining of the weekend, through the weekend, overnight lows are ranged from 40 to 45 degrees.
+STEVE ANDERSON: And the forecast for the remaining of the weekend, through the weekend, overnight lows are ranged from 40 to 45 degrees.